 (b) staghorn stones in both kidneys.

-Most urinary stones are small (<5mm), and will pass out of the body spontaneously without need for surgery.
-For larger or impacted stones, treatment objectives are to eradicate the stone and relieve obstruction to promote recovery of kidney function.
+Most ureteral stones are small (<5mm), and will pass out of the body spontaneously without the need for surgery.
+For larger or impacted stones, the treatment objectives are to eradicate the stone and relieve obstruction to promote recovery of kidney function.
 In recent years, new approaches and technologies have been developed to eradicate such stones.

 Figure 2.
 Extracorporeal shockwave lithotripter for kidney stones.

 For stones in the lower ureter <2cm, specially constructed small-calibre endoscopes are passed up the ureter to the stone’s location with the aid of guide-wires under X-ray guidance.
 The stones may then be shattered using a Holmium laser probe under direct vision, and the fragments retrieved out of the ureter using special stone baskets.
 If the ureter or kidney is swollen from stone obstruction, a temporary plastic stent is left in the ureter to facilitate healing and is subsequently removed using a cystoscope 4-6 weeks after the initial procedure.
 URS is usually performed as an outpatient procedure under general anaesthesia.
 Pain after URS usually resolves after 2-3 days, although blood in the urine will take slightly longer to clear up.

 In recent years, advances in endoscope technology have enabled urologists to use small-calibre flexible ureterorenoscopes to steer all the way up the upper ureter into the kidney, and remove kidney stones using Holmium lasers and stone baskets (figure 3).
 This has proved most successful for definitive clearance of stones located in the lower chambers of the kidney, for which ESWL has poor stone clearance rates4.

 (a) Urologist using a flexible ureterorenoscope to access stones in the urinary tract.

 (b) Holmium laser and basket used to eradicate stones.